Lamotrigine: Mechanism of action

 Lamotrigine is a member of the sodium channel blocking class of antiepileptic drugs.
 This may suppress the release of glutamate and aspartate, two dominant excitatory neurotransmitters in the central nervous system.
 It is generally accepted to be a member of the sodium channel blocking class of antiepileptic drugs, but it could have additional actions, since it has a broader spectrum of action than other sodium channel antiepileptic drugs such as phenytoin and is effective in the treatment of the depressed phase of bipolar disorder, whereas other sodium channel-blocking antiepileptic drugs are not, possibly on account of its sigma receptor activity.
 In addition, lamotrigine shares few side effects with other, unrelated anticonvulsants known to inhibit sodium channels, which further emphasizes its unique properties.

 It is a triazine derivate that inhibits voltage-sensitive sodium channels, leading to stabilization of neuronal membranes.
 It also blocks L-, N-, and P-type calcium channels and weakly inhibits the serotonin 5-HT3 receptor.
 These actions are thought to inhibit release of glutamate at cortical projections in the ventral striatum limbic areas, and its neuroprotective and antiglutamatergic effects have been pointed out as promising contributors to its mood stabilizing activity.
-Observations that lamotrigine reduced γ-aminobutyric acid (GABA) A receptor-mediated neurotransmission in rat amygdala, suggest that a GABAergic mechanism may also be involved.
+Observations that lamotrigine reduced GABAA receptor-mediated neurotransmission in rat amygdala suggest that a GABAergic mechanism may also be involved.
 It appears that lamotrigine does not increase GABA blood levels in humans.

 Lamotrigine does not have pronounced effects on any of the usual neurotransmitter receptors that anticonvulsants affect (adrenergic, dopamine D1 and D2, muscarinic, GABA, histaminergic H1, serotonin 5-HT2, and N-methyl-D-aspartate).
 Inhibitory effects on 5-HT, norepinephrine, and dopamine transporters are weak.
+According to the article, the IC50 values are 240μM (5-HT, human platelets), 474 μM (5-HT, rat brain synaptosomes), 239 μM (norepinephrine) and 322 μM (dopamine).
+Lamotrigine blocks NMDA receptor-initiated arachidonic acid signalling in rat brain.
 Lamotrigine is a weak inhibitor of dihydrofolate reductase, but whether this effect is sufficient to contribute to a mechanism of action or increases risk to the fetus during pregnancy is not known.
 Early studies of lamotrigine's mechanism of action examined its effects on the release of endogenous amino acids from rat cerebral cortex slices in vitro.
-As is the case for antiepileptic drugs that act on voltage-dependent sodium channels, lamotrigine thereby inhibits the release of glutamate and aspartate, which is evoked by the sodium-channel activator veratrine, and was less effective in the inhibition of acetylcholine or GABA release.
-At high concentrations, it had no effect on spontaneous or potassium-evoked amino acid release.
+As is the case for antiepileptic drugs that act on voltage-dependent sodium channels, lamotrigine thereby inhibits the release of glutamate and aspartate, which is evoked by the sodium-channel activator veratrine and was less effective in the inhibition of acetylcholine or GABA release.
+At high concentrations, it did not affect spontaneous or potassium-evoked amino acid release.